Ro706/clang/README.md

     // Code to execute if all conditions are false }Loops

-For Loop: When number of iterations is known
+- `For Loop`: When number of iterations is known
-While Loop: When condition needs to be checked Do-While Loop: Similar to while but executes at least once
+- `While Loop`: When condition needs to be checked
+- `Do-While Loop`: Similar to while but executes at least once

-🔗 Pointers
+### 🔗 Pointers
 Pointers store memory addresses of variables.
 ```c
 int x = 10;